VictorRodriguez/hobbies/stx-specs/multi-os-2004415-architecture.rst

 - Provide a tool that creates build system environment for developers to build each package for multiple operating systems
 - Provide a tool that make .iso image for each flavor or Linux base OS taking upstream repos, local mirror or local changes
 - Provide a tool that generates .img file to boot and test patches to the source code, configuration changes or new features on STX systems
+- Create CI/CD system on CENG using koji for RPMS and debian build system for deb files to automatically build a package change for m ultiple OSs

 Dependencies